SDK

 // later you can exchange it back to AZERO at 1:1 ratio

-const accountBalanceAfter = await wazero.balanceOf(account, account.address)
+const accountBalanceAfter = await wazero.balanceOf(account.address)

 console.log(accountBalanceAfter)